emir002/002-folder-lock/GUI readme.md

 ## False positive
 Some antivirus software (such as Avira - tested) falsely report the program after installation as positive for Trojans / ransomware due to encryption modules and block the program from starting.
 If this happens restore program from antivirus quarantine, add it to the whitelist of the antivirus program and continue using it normally.
 For your own safety, you can upload the program to one of the online programs for checking the presence of viruses, such as: https://www.eset.com/int/home/online-scanner/ or https://opentip.kaspersky.com

+The program is signed with a self-sign certificate that is available in the download folder.
+To avoid a warning from the antivirus software, it is recommended that you first download the certificate and install it (password is 0000) and only then install the program, so that the antivirus software would be sure that the program has not been changed from the moment of signing to the moment of installation on the computer.

 ##Speed
 When unlocking or locking a folder, if there are a large number of files or these files take up a lot of space measured in gigabytes, it is normal for the program to become unresponsive until it finishes all encryption/decryption operations.
 This may take some time and depends on the size of the folder as well as the speed of your SSD/HDD disk and processor.
 It is recommended that the program is not interrupted until it is finished.
 Give it some time.